suriarasai/ARTS-REBU/readme.md

 **Taxi Selection**: There are 2 taxi types - `regular` and `plus`, which differ in fare and number of seats.
 Users can view the origin/destination locations, select their desired taxi type, and edit the payment method before confirming the trip.

+> *Note: Before confirming the trip, the user should sign into the driver application.
+Hover over a nearby taxi on the customer application to see the corresponding driver ID and sign into that driver's account then wait on the trips screen before confirming on the customer application. <span style="color:red">This must be done within 30 seconds</span> from the time of confirming the route to confirming the taxi selection.
+This is because the nearby taxis are computed in real-time and refreshed every 30 seconds (around the <span style="color:red">:15 and :45 second mark</span>).
+A good way to time it is to open the computer or online clock and start around the :22 or :50 second point to guarentee getting up-to-date information on which drivers are nearby (booking events are only sent to the nearest 6 drivers)

 **Matching**: Users will wait at this screen until a nearby driver approves the booking request.
 Users can cancel at any time using the red button on the top left of the screen

-\*Note: Clicking on the magnifying glass icon will mock a driver and begin the trip
+*Note: Clicking on the magnifying glass icon will mock a driver and begin the trip

 **Live Trip**: Once a taxi is dispatched, users will be given the taxi/driver information, estimated arrival time (ETA), and projected route the taxi driver will take.
 There will be 2 notifications when the driver is approaching the pickup location and after they arrive.